realmelan/leetcode/README.md

     Generate a list of necklace (which is the largest among all rotations), and reduce them to their simplest form (A^p to A)

 Fenwick Tree:
-    To get sums of any range in O(logn) and update the data structure also in O(logn), Fenwich tree(or Binary Indexed Tree) will help.
+    To get sums of any range in O(logn) and update the data structure also in O(logn), Fenwich tree(or Binary Indexed Tree) will help. see https://en.wikipedia.org/wiki/Fenwick_tree